-When you get on an airplane, the flight attendant always goes through that spiel where they remind you that in case of an air pressure emergency to put on your own mask before helping anyone else.
+When you get on an airplane, the flight attendant always goes through that spiel where they remind you that in case of an emergency to put on your own mask before helping anyone else.

 So many moms put their needs last, afraid to take care of themselves thinking it will take away from their kids.
-But it’s not a zero-sum game where if you are focusing on yourself, your kids are missing out.
+But it’s not a win-lose game where if you are focusing on yourself, your kids are missing out.

 2) Get enough sleep.

 Okay, stop laughing.
 It actually is possible.
 But it’s not going to happen on it’s own.
 It’s gonna take some effort (here’s some strategies to get better sleep).